Sefaria/Sefaria-Project/sefaria/helper/crm/crm.md

 ```

 ## User Changes Account Email
-This is not currently implemented but should be implemented in salesforce.
+This is not currently implemented but should be implemented in the future.
+When the user changes their email,
+Sefaria should request that the CRM keep track of the fact that the Sefaria App User has changed their email.

+Whether or not making this request updates default emails and mailing list settings is implemented by the CRM.

 ```mermaid
 sequenceDiagram